 Painters and sculptors collaborated with Sert, the Catalan architect, by creating works integrated into the building and in nature.
 The complex mixes internal and exterior spaces with the sculpture garden, the courtyards, terraces and patios, the exhibition rooms, the chapel, library and bookshop.

 A true haven of greenery, the sculpture garden was conceived to present modern and contemporary art in all its forms.
 Meandering through this entry garden, we encounter the ceramic of Fernand Léger, the playful fountain of Pol Bury, the monumental stabile of Alexander Calder or the wind sculpture of Takis.
-There are also sculptures by Jean Arp, Anthony Caro, Damien Cabanes, Eduardo Chillida, Erik Dietman, Barbara Hepworth, Fabrice Hyber, Joan Miró … presented in the rhythm of the seasons.
+There are also sculptures by Jean Arp, Eduardo Chillida, Erik Dietman, Barbara Hepworth, Joan Miró … presented in the rhythm of the seasons.

 Other works are directly integrated into the buildings: the mosaic on the outer wall was created by Pierre Tal-Coat, and les Amoureux by Marc Chagall was installed on the bookshop wall.
 Illuminating the St Bernard chapel are stained-glass windows by Braque and Ubac who also created the extraordinary slate reliefs.

-And of course, let’s not forget the extraordinary garden-labyrinth of Miró where we are led by an Ariadne's thread the minute we enter the Foundation.
+And of course, let’s not forget the extraordinary garden-labyrinth of Miró where we are led by an Ariane's thread the minute we enter the Foundation.

 The Sculpture Garden